-- 1. Install the drive filler or a new simple-swap drive. - 2.
-If you are instructed to return the old simple-swap drive, follow all packaging instructions and use any packaging materials that are provided.
+Step 3.
+Install a drive filler or a new drive to cover the drive bay.

+If you are instructed to return the old drive, follow all packaging instructions and use any packaging materials that are provided.

 Install a simple-swap drive